 Gateway Casinos' SPAC deal to go public ends abruptly

-July 16 (Reuters) - Leisure Acquisition Corp LACQ.O said on Thursday it called off a deal to purchase Gateway Casinos & Entertainment that would have helped the Canadian gaming and casino operator to go public.
+July 16 (Reuters) - Leisure Acquisition Corp LACQ.O said on Thursday it called off a deal to purchase Gateway Casinos & Entertainment, a move that would have helped the Canadian gaming and casino operator to go public.

 Gateway said in December it had agreed for a reverse merger deal with special purpose acquisition company (SPAC) Leisure Acquisition that would have allowed the gaming operator to sidestep the initial public offering (IPO) process.

-A SPAC has no business operations of its own and raises money from an IPO and uses the proceeds, together with borrowed funds, to buy companies that are usually privately held and are seeking an IPO.
+A SPAC has no business operations of its own and raises money from an IPO and uses the proceeds along with borrowed funds to buy companies that are usually privately held and are seeking an IPO.

-Leisure Acquisition announced the termination of the deal in a regulatory filing, but did not specify a reason.
-The company and Gateway did not immediately respond to Reuters' requests for comment.
+Leisure Acquisition announced the deal termination in a regulatory filing, but did not specify a reason.
+The company did not respond to Reuters request for comment.

 SPACs have been behind some of the most high-profile public listings of the last 12 months, with the likes of space tourism company Virgin Galactic Holdings SPCE.N, sports betting platform DraftKings Inc DKNG.O and electric truck maker Nikola Corp NKLA.O going public by merging with SPACs.